JakuBB96/recipe-web-app/README.md

 # Recipes Web Application
-It's a simple web application that I've created while learing Spring MVC.
+It's a simple web application using Spring MVC and Thymeleaf templating engine.

 Application allows registered users to post their recipes online.